What Is a Lymphangiogram?

 Lymph nodes are located throughout your body.
 A network of lymph vessels connects them.
 These vessels carry fluid containing white blood cells in and out of the lymph nodes.
 This fluid is called lymph.

-Lymph nodes and lymph vessels do not normally show up on an X-ray.
-A special procedure called a lymphangiogram is needed to see them.
+Lymph nodes and lymph vessels don’t normally show up on an X-ray.
+You need a special procedure called a lymphangiogram to see them.

-Tell your doctor if you are pregnant.
-The radiation from X-rays may be more problematic for pregnant woman.
-Also, tell your doctor if you have ever had:
+Tell your doctor if you’re pregnant.
+The radiation from X-rays may be more problematic for pregnant women.
+Also, be sure to tell your doctor if you’ve ever had: